Argentina's Curious Battle Over the Legacy of Gombrowicz

 small, Argentina's Curious Battle Over the Legacy of Gombrowicz, Witold Gombrowicz, Vence, 1965, photo: Bohdan Paczowski, witold gombrowicz portrety 3_4923080.jpg

-Witold Gombrowicz was one of Poland’s most prolific writers, and perhaps one of the most exceptional writers in the history of literature.
+Witold Gombrowicz was one of Poland’s most prolific writers and perhaps one of the most exceptional writers in the history of literature.
 His texts – full of wordplay and astonishing constructs – grapple with Polish tradition, history and identity.
 One month before the outbreak of World War II, Gombrowicz boarded a ship to Argentina, and the South American country has never fully recovered since…

 A Gombrowicz conspiracy

 In 2014, a small group of Argentineans, tired of Witold Gombrowicz being usurped by writers, intellectuals and a very selective handful of readers, decided to take his work out in the streets.
 Argentinian writers were not particularly pleased with their idea of things.
-Writer Juan Guinot is recorded as saying:
+The writer Juan Guinot is recorded as saying:

 I don’t know anything about this.
 A writer’s conspiracy?
 We don’t even talk to each other!
 I know nothing.
 You are wrong!